Alfred Wahlforss

-Henrik Alfred Wahlforss (1839–28 March 1899) was a Finnish chemist and professor.
+Henrik Alfred Wahlforss (1839 – 28 March 1899) was a Finnish chemist and professor.

 Wahlforss lectured in Polytechnical institute in Helsinki.
-His scientific achievements were related to his publishings about retene, para-bromobenzyl chloride and the oxidation of castor oil.
-As Wahlforss's publications were written in Swedish language, they remained internationally without attention.
+His scientific achievements were related to his publishing about retene, para-bromobenzyl chloride and the oxidation of castor oil.
+As Wahlforss's publications were written in Swedish, they remained internationally without attention.

 Wahlforss's research career was influenced by his alcoholism.
 A heart attack ended his career, after which he spent his last years paralysed.

 Alfred Wahlforss was married twice.
 The first spouse remains unknown.
 The second wife was Emilia Elisabeth Långhjelm, with whom he had two daughters and two sons.
 The older son Wilhelm became later a corporate director and Eric became a paper mill manager.

 Early years and studies

 Alfred Wahlforss was born in 1839 in Kristinestad, Grand Duchy of Finland.
 His parents were Eric Wahlforss and Susanna Maria née Holmudd.
 Alfred was the second oldest of nine children.
 He went to school in Vaasa, where he did his matriculation exam at age of 18.
 At age of 12, he earned a medal by saving his friend from drowning.

 Wahlforss went on to study chemistry in Helsinki and completed his Bachelor's degree four years after.
 Talented Wahlforss received a scholarship and studied the three following years in Zürich, Hanover and Göttingen, where he earned his Master's degree.